UAE Team Emirates in May: kings of the Marmolada

 ...to the abandonment of Almeida

-Apart from Fernando Gaviria's places of honor, UAE Team Emirates' Giro was built around the luck of João Almeida.
+Apart from Fernando Gaviria's places of honor, the Giro of the UAE Team Emirates was built around the fate of João Almeida.

 Always among the best, or close to them, the Portuguese could not finish the race because of a Covid that manifested itself in the final stages.
 A pity, because until then, Almeida was still in with a chance maybe not to win, but to step on the podium of the Giro d'Italia.

-Almeida had the ability to and experience enough in the race to aspire to the drawer.
+Almeida had the ability to and experience enough in the race to aspire to the top of the podium.
 And so he did during the almost three weeks he was in competition, chasing every day a little bit to stay with options until almost the end.

 It was in the Lavarone stage when his body said enough was enough. and Mikel Landa took enough of a lead to be able to defend it in the final time trial.
 But we didn't see such a duel, the illness prevented him from João the top three until the epilogue in Verona.